dmitry-ivanov/laravel-wikipedia-grabber/README.md

 }
 ```

-Here is an example of successfully grabbed page:
+Here is an example of the successfully grabbed page:

 ```php
 $page = (new Wikipedia)->page('Donald Trump');